meilisearch/specifications/text/0117-typo-tolerance-api.md

 | minWordSizeFor1Typo  | Integer         | True (Settings) - False (Search) |
 | minWordSizeFor2Typos | Integer         | True (Settings) - False (Search) |

-> Every fields of typoTolerance are mandatory when specified as an index setting while no fields are mandatory when specified at search time.
+> Every field of typoTolerance object is mandatory when specified as an index setting.
+When a property of this setting is overridden during the search time, other resource properties are not required.

 #### 3.1.1. `enabled`